•The secret to cool bodies and glazes is a lot of testing.

 Rheology: Suspensions (solids:water systems) e...

-Refers to the period in firing where the last of the mechanical water in body and glaze are being released.
-Firing can normally proceed quickly after this water has been ejected (up to 750C/hour is common in industry).
-Typically firings are taken to the boiling point (or slightly beyond) and held th...
+Refers to the period in a kiln firing where the last of the mechanical water in body (and glaze if on second firing) are being released.
+Firing can normally proceed quickly after this water has been ejected (750C/hour or more is common in industry but potters would typically proceed at half of that)...

 Glaze blisters are a surface defect in fired ceramic glazes.
 They have caused every potter and company grief at one time or another.
 The problem can be erratic.
 The blisters trace their origins to the generation of gases as particles in the body and glaze itself decompose during firing (loosing H2O,...

 Where Do I Start?